skymethod/denoflare-docs/cli/push-lambda.md

     --storage <mb>                                                 Size of the /tmp directory for the lambda function, in MB (default: 512) (min: 512, max: 10240)
     --timeout <seconds>                                            How long the lambda function is allowed to run, in seconds (default: 3) (min: 1, max: 900)
     --no-layer                                                     Skip creating a layer, deploy the lambda as one large zip (slower for multiple pushes)
-    --deno-version <x.x.x>                                         Explicit deno version to use on lambda (default: 1.39.4) --profile <string>                                             AWS credentials for deploying the worker, from $HOME/.aws/credentials
+    --deno-version <x.x.x>                                         Explicit deno version to use on lambda (default: Deno.version.deno)
+    --profile <string>                                             AWS credentials for deploying the worker, from $HOME/.aws/credentials
     --access-key <string>                                          AWS credentials for deploying the worker (e.g. AKIA4ABC89ABC89ABC89)
     --secret-key <string>                                          AWS credentials for deploying the worker (e.g. aB98mjz0aB98mjz0aB98mjz0aB98mjz0aB98mjz0)